PedroGrilo/chrome-extension/README.md

 # News Saver Chrome Extension 📰

 A powerful Chrome extension that helps you save and manage news articles from various news websites.
+This project was developed in a professional work environment as an experimental approach to AI-assisted development.
 Currently supports:
 - NYTimes
 - CNN
 - CMJornal

+## 🤖 AI Disclaimer

+This project was developed with approximately 95% AI assistance as part of a workplace experiment, exploring the potential of AI-powered development tools in a professional setting.
+The development stack included:
+- **Claude (Anthropic)**: Main development, code generation, and problem-solving through Cursor IDE
+- **Cursor IDE**: AI-powered development environment for intelligent code completion and suggestions
+- **Human Input**: Project direction, requirements, and final validation (5%)

+The development process was a collaborative effort between human guidance and AI capabilities, demonstrating the potential of AI-assisted development in a professional setting while maintaining human oversight for quality and functionality.
+This experiment showcases how AI tools can be effectively integrated into workplace development workflows.

 ## ✨ Features